agankin/Bee-Hive/README.md

 // *********************************************
 ```

-### Hive disposal
+### Disposing Hive

-A Hive must be disposed when it is no longer needed.
+Hive must be disposed when it is no longer needed.

 On disposal all running computations receive cancellation.
 Idle threads are stopped immediately but busy threads continue running until their computations cancel/complete.

 ```cs
 var hive1 = new HiveBuilder().Build();